Double-click to enter your text here. Use the text menu to add title text or to style parts of your text.

 A Enduroman race official will be with you throughout the challenge to ensure the routes and mode of travel along those routes are adhered to and will act as an official witness to your achievement.

 If for any reason the attempt fails Enduroman Ltd can in no way be held responsible.

-If the swim is unsuccessful, a discussion between the Athlete and the Enduroman official will determine whether the adventure continues to the cycle stage or if an immediate return to the UK is made.
+If the swim is unsuccessful, the attempt is officially finished: But a discussion between the Athlete and the Enduroman official will determine whether the adventure continues to the cycle stage or if an immediate return to the UK is made.

 Enduroman Ltd has the final say in calling a stop to the attempt.
 If safety is compromised by the Athlete or its support crew or followers Enduroman will abort your challenge.

 All decisions regarding the event, including timings and welfare of the athlete will only be made between Enduroman, the athlete and the boat pilot.